theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-single-sign-on/sso-with-kerberos-snc.md

 {: .box-warning}
 **Warning!
 Incompatible library**  <br>
 Xtract Universal runs on 64bit OS only.
-Kerberos Wrapper Library gx64krb5.dll is required. <br>
+Kerberos Wrapper Library gx64krb5.dll(64-Bit version) is required. <br>
 Download `gx64krb5.dll` from [SAP Note 2115486](https://launchpad.support.sap.com/#/notes/2115486).

 1. Copy the Kerberos Wrapper Library to the file system, e.g., to `C:\SNC\gx64krb5.dll` of the machine, where the Xtract Universal service is running.